Photo by: Marcela Perez

 “Because I only have yearbook one semester this year, and we have done so much of what we need to do in order to try and be ahead of the game, I’m also having them complete theme packets for next year.
 It is early but it will be a good exam review of their skills,” Bare said.

-So whether your staff wants to adopt a family, get involved with a charity toy drive or do a Secret Santa exchange, a good mix of work and fun will keep the spirit alive in your classroom and meet your deadlines – which will make for a merrier holiday.
+So, whether your staff wants to adopt a family, get involved with a charity toy drive or do a white elephant gift exchange, a good mix of work and fun will keep the spirit alive in your classroom and meet your deadlines – which will make for a merrier holiday.